maliit/maliit.github.io/_posts/2021-04-01-maliit-releases.md

 much by himself on improvements such as removing deprecated Ubuntu Touch dependencies, porting the code from QMake to CMake, and so on.
 More recently the good folks at KDE looked for a new on-screen keyboard, though, and send in a few pull requests.
-Overall, the amount of changes justifies the jump directly to 2.0.

 With KDE and their Plasma project moving to Maliit, Linux distributions want proper releases of dependencies as well, so here it is.